Turbulence of capillary waves revisited: Introduction

+It is a well known fact that the existence of internal waves in the ocean can be established in satellite data\emph{ via} their interaction with short gravity and capillary waves, e.g. \cite{EP84,PT99,Jack04}).

+The description of the wind ripple is a very difficult task due to their strong nonlinearity, breaking effects and wind interaction.
+Moreover, even if capillary waves are not bounded and have small amplitudes, their dynamics is not completely understood and a lot of laboratory experiments have been recently conducted, for instance \cite{SPX10,A09-1,XiSP10,DBF12} and many others.

-\textbf{1.
-Introduction.} The very foundations of the kinetic (or statistical) wave turbulence theory have been laid in \cite{ZF} where kinetic equation for 3-wave interactions of capillary waves has been written out and its stationary solution in the form of power energy spectrum was found.
+Theoretically, first analysis of nonlinear interaction of capillary waves have been done in pioneer work by Zakharov and Filonenko (1967).
+In this paper kinetic equation for 3-wave interactions of capillary waves has been first written out and its stationary solution in the form of power energy spectrum found.

-Kinetic wave turbulence theory is based on a number of assumptions, most important of them being as follows: \textbf{I}. weak nonlinearity (nonlinearity is small but non-zero and defined by a small parameter $0< \e \ll 1$); \textbf{II}. randomness of phases (all waves interact with each other stochastically); \textbf{III}. infinite-box limit ($L/\lambda\to \infty,$ where $L$ is the size of the system and $\lambda$ is characteristic wave length); \textbf{IV}. existence of an inertial interval in the wavenumber space $(k_0, k_1)$, where energy input and dissipation are balanced; \textbf{V}. locality of interactions in the $k$-space (only waves with wavelengths of the same order do interact; \textbf{VI}. interactions are locally isotropic (no dependence on direction).
-Under these assumptions, wave kinetic equations have stationary solutions in the form of energy power spectra $E_k \sim k^{-\nu}, \, \nu >0, $ \cite{ZLF}.
+Kinetic WTT is based on a number of assumptions, the main of them being as follows: \textbf{I}. weak nonlinearity (nonlinearity is small but non-zero and defined by a small parameter $0< \e \ll 1$); \textbf{II}. randomness of phases (all waves interact with each other stochastically); \textbf{III}. infinite-box limit ($L/\lambda\to \infty,$ where $L$ is the size of the system and $\lambda$ is characteristic wave length); \textbf{IV}. existence of an inertial interval in the wavenumber space $(k_0, k_1)$, where energy input and dissipation are balanced; \textbf{V}. locality of interactions in $k$-space (only waves with wavelengths of the same order do interact; \textbf{VI}. interactions are locally isotropic (no dependence on direction); \textbf{VII}. at initial moment energy is distributed among an infinite number of modes.

+Under these and other assumptions, wave kinetic equations have stationary solutions in the form of energy power spectra $E_k \sim k^{-\nu}, \, \nu >0, $ \cite{ZLF}.
+These spectra are called kinetic spectra or K-spectra.

-In the case when dispersion function depends only on one dimensional parameter, say the gravity constant $g$ for water surface gravity waves or surface tension constant $\sigma$ for capillary waves, one can compute $\nu$ using dimensional analysis, without solving the corresponding kinetic equation, \cite{CNN03}.
+In the case when dispersion function depends only on one dimensional parameter, say the gravity constant $g$ for water surface gravity waves or surface tension constant $\sigma$ for capillary waves, one can compute $\nu$ using dimensional analysis, without solving the corresponding kinetic equation.
 E.g. for a direct cascade we have: \be \nu = 2 \alpha +d-6 + (5 - 3 \alpha -d)/(N-1), \ee where $\alpha$ is defined by the form of dispersion function $\omega \sim k^\alpha$, $d$ is the space dimension of the system and $N$ is the minimal number of waves constituting a resonance interaction.